isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-03-post-windows-into-history.md

 <br><br>
 <i>Readers who are interested in reading more about church architecture may refer to How to Read Churches: A Crash Course in Ecclesiastical Architecture</i> by Denis Robert McNamara available at the library@orchard.[^15]</span>

-The authors would like to acknowledge Wee Sheau Theng, Carolyn Lim, Soon-Tzu Speechley and Martina Yeo for their invaluable help in the course of this research.
+<span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;"> The authors would like to acknowledge Wee Sheau Theng, Carolyn Lim, Soon-Tzu Speechley and Martina Yeo for their invaluable help in the course of this research.</span>

 <div style="background-color: white;">
 <br>